dentarg/auth0-blog/_posts/2017-03-30-java-platform-and-java-community-process-overview.markdown

 ### Java Development Kit (JDK)

 The *Java Development Kit* (JDK) is an extension of the *JRE*.
-Alongside with the files and tools provided by the *JRE*, the *JDK* includes the compilers and tools (like JavaDoc, and Java Debugger) to create Java programs.
-For this reason, whenever one wants to develop a Java application, they will need to install a *JDK*.
+Alongside with the files and tools provided by the *JRE*, the *JDK* includes compilers and tools (like JavaDoc, and Java Debugger) to create Java programs.
+For this reason, whenever one wants to develop a Java application, they need to install a *JDK*.

-Nowadays, most of the tools distributed by JDK are not directly used by developers.
-Usually Java developers rely on third party tools (like [Apache Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/)) that automate compile, build and distribution processes.
-Developers also rely on their IDEs (Integrated Development Environments) to build and debug their projects.
+Nowadays, tools distributed by the *JDK*, that focus on compiling and basic source code debugging, are often not directly used by developers.
+Usually Java developers rely on third party tools (like [Apache Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/)) to automate compile, build, and distribution processes.
+And they also rely on their IDEs (Integrated Development Environments) to build and debug projects on a development environment.

+Nevertheless, it is important to note that there are very important tools that help developers on finding and solving bugs, in production and on development stages, that are available on the *JDK*.
+[JVisualVM](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jvisualvm.html) is one of these tools.
+Developers use it to visually monitor, troubleshoot, and profile Java applications.

 ## Java Enterprise Edition (Java EE)

-The *Java Enterprise Edition* (Java EE) was created to extend the *Java SE* by adding a set of specifications that define capabilities commonly used by enterprise applications.
+The *Java Enterprise Edition* ([Java EE](https://www.jcp.org/en/jsr/detail?id=366)) was created to extend the *Java SE* by adding a set of specifications that define capabilities commonly used by enterprise applications.
 The latest version of this edition [contains over 40 specifications](https://en.wikipedia.org/wiki/Java_EE_version_history#Java_EE_7_.28June_12.2C_2013.29) that help developers to create applications that [communicate through web services](http://www.oracle.com/technetwork/java/javaee/tech/webservices-139501.html), [convert object-oriented data to entity relationship model](https://docs.oracle.com/javaee/7/tutorial/partpersist.htm), [handle transactional conversations](http://www.oracle.com/technetwork/java/javaee/jta/index.html) and [so on](http://www.oracle.com/technetwork/java/javaee/overview/index.html).

-One great advantage of having an enterprise edition defined as specifications is that different vendors can develop their own application servers to support it.
-This leads to a richer environment where companies can choose the best vendor to support their operations.
+One great advantage of having an enterprise edition defined as specifications, is that different vendors can develop their own application servers to support it.
+This leads to a richer environment where companies can choose the best vendor to support their operations (i.e. they avoid vendor lock-in), and allows open-source and commercial versions of these specifications to be developed and used in a highly compatible way.

 ### Java Enterprise Edition Vendors

 At the time of writing there are [8 different vendors that certified their Java EE implementation](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition#Certified_application_servers).
 Among these vendors, two of them are free and open-source: [GlassFish Server Open Source Edition](https://glassfish.java.net/) and [WildFly](http://wildfly.org/).

-Oracle, the creator of *GlassFish*, and Red Hat, the creator of *WildFly*, also provide proprietary and paid versions of these application servers. *Oracle GlassFish Server* is the version supported by Oracle and *JBoss Enterprise Application Platform* is the version supported by Red Hat.
+Oracle, the creator of *GlassFish*, and Red Hat, the creator of *WildFly*, also provide proprietary and paid versions of these application servers. *Oracle WebLogic Server* is the version supported by Oracle and *JBoss Enterprise Application Platform* is the version supported by Red Hat.

 One may wonder why companies like Oracle and Red Hat make available two versions of their applications servers: one open-source and free and the other paid and proprietary.
 The biggest differences between these versions are that the paid ones usually have more performance and better support.
 Vendors invest a lot to make these versions run smoothly and to solve any issues that might occur as fast as possible.